Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/README.md

 ## Issues / Improvements

 There are no known issues with the template.
 However, it is possible that some combinations or arguments don't work well together.
-If you find any issues, please open an issue or a pull request on the [GitHub repository](https://github.com/ZokszY/Student-Report-Template) of the template.
+If you find any issues, please open an [issue](https://github.com/Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/issues/new) or a pull request.
 You can also suggest improvements or new features.

 Here are some ideas for improvements: